Which Blue Buffalo Delights Recipes Get

-Blue Buffalo Divine Delights receives the Advisor’s second-highest rating of 4 stars.
+Blue Buffalo Delights receives the Advisor’s second-highest rating of 4.5 stars.

 The Blue Buffalo Delights product line includes 9 recipe cups designed for small breeds.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.